Financial Policy

 General Comment: Where percentages are referenced, two uniform common denominators are used throughout this document.
 They are:

-• Total Annual Expenditures (TAE): Sum of Warrant Articles 4, 5, and 6 excluding the expense and revenue amounts attributable to the Weir River Water System, the Sewer Department and the South Shore Country Club which are Enterprise Funds and/or are funded by user fees; and,
+• Total Annual Expenditures (TAE): Sum of Warrant Articles 4 and 6 excluding the expense amounts attributable to the Weir River Water System, the Sewer Department, and the South Shore Country Club, which are Enterprise Funds and/or are funded by user fees; and,

-• Operating Budget: Total Annual Expenditures less Benefits and Debt service
+• Operating Budget: Total Annual Expenditures minus Employee Benefits and Debt Service.

 FINANCIAL MANAGEMENT